European balance of power: Stately quadrille

+Within the Holy Roman Empire, specifically smaller states were interested in keeping the balance.
+After the Peace of Westphalia, Sweden and France became "Guarantors of the imperial constitution" who could be called by the Estates or Emperor to keep the status quo.
+Russia (at least in their view) joined in 1779 with the Treaty of Teschen which ended the War of the Bavarian Succession.
+Following the war, Austria offered the Duke of Bavaria a trade to become King of Burgundy in 1785, the Fürstenbund was formed seeing this proposal as a disturbing the balance.

 In the 16th and 17th centuries, English and Dutch foreign policy strove to prevent a creation of a single universal monarchy in Europe, which many believed France or Spain might attempt to create.
 To maintain the balance of power, the English and Dutch made alliances with other states—including Portugal and the Holy Roman Empire—to counter the perceived threat.
 These Grand Alliances reached their height in the wars against Louis XIV and Louis XV of France.
 They often involved the English (later the British) and Dutch paying large subsidies to European allies to finance large armies.

 In the 18th century, this led to the stately quadrille, with the major European powers of that century—Austria, Prussia, Great Britain, and France—changing alliances multiple times to prevent the hegemony of one nation or alliance.
 A number of wars stemmed, at least in part, from the desire to maintain the balance of power, including the War of the Spanish Succession, War of the Austrian Succession, the Seven Years' War, the War of the Bavarian Succession and the Napoleonic Wars.
 Following Britain's success in the Seven Years' War during which it was allied with Prussia, many of the other powers began to see Great Britain as a greater threat than France.
 Several states, most particularly France, entered the American War of Independence in the hope of overturning Britain's growing strength by securing the independence of the Thirteen colonies of British America.

+To keep the balance, Prussia demanded after the Russo-Turkish War of 1768–1774 and the Austro-Russo-Turkish War compensation, leading to the Partitions of Poland.